Listen to this blog

 Currently, within the development environments, developers work on selected features and code without the involvement of QA teams.
-Once the code is done, it is passed on to the QA teams to test and only if there is a bug do developers hear from the QA engineers – the typical ‘throwing the code over the wall’.
+Once the code is done, it is passed on to the QA teams to test, and only if there is a bug do developers hear from the QA engineers – the typical ‘throwing the code over the wall’.

 Software development companies continue to operate in this manner given that it is the traditional way of doing things – with software developers hardly interacting with their QA colleagues.
-Expert developers create top quality code, features, and a strong infrastructure, but it is still possible for issues to arise.
-This happens because of their failure to look at the scope of the product in its entirety, or lack of focus to details, or simply the inevitable human error.
+Expert developers create top-quality code, features, and a strong infrastructure, but it is still possible for issues to arise.
+This happens because of their failure to look at the scope of the product in its entirety, lack of focus on details, or simply the inevitable human error.
 This is where the role of QA engineers comes to the fore – they need to meticulously test features to ensure that the product released to the market is of high quality.
 In the realm of software testing and as an expert QA company, we understand and manage the strife between developers and QA engineers.
 While developers hate code they script to be tested, QA engineers hate having to deal with the tough time that developers may give them.
-However, it is important to understand that the goal is the same for all – high quality products.
+However, it is important to understand that the goal is the same for all – high-quality products.
 We have put together some phrases that developers often repeat, much to the chagrin of QA engineers – but all the same, it is about the spirit of working in unison and cohesively.

 Developers often say:

 “Strange – I can get it to work on my machine”The statement comes about when QA engineers find bugs that may have slipped past developers, unnoticed.
-This usually occurs when due to scale or varying structures the issue does not get reproduced on the environment that developers work within, but is reproduced within the production environment.
-As a leader amongst some of the best QA companies, we understand that it is the environment, and hence both the teams must work together to investigate the issue and resolve it, since the customer expects top quality software.
+This usually occurs when due to scale or varying structures the issue does not get reproduced on the environment that developers work within but is reproduced within the production environment.
+As a leader amongst some of the best QA companies, we understand that it is the environment, and hence both the teams must work together to investigate the issue and resolve it since the customer expects top-quality software.

 “The bug you found, we checked and confirm that it is time to release”Upon finding the bug and returning the code to the developers, the mistake that developers make is to believe that it is possible to immediately release the code to production.
 However, the fixes checked need to go back to the QA team since the changes could possibly affect some other parts of the product, which developers may not be able to notice.
-Again, the idea is to put up a product that is error free and top notch quality – to ensure maximum ROI for the business.
+Again, the idea is to put up a product that is error-free and top-notch quality – to ensure maximum ROI for the business.